Adooobe/Adooobe.github.io/source/_posts/lsm-tree.md

 * **Bloom Filter**

 When the number of SStable increases in Disk, if some key is not present in the records, we need to scan all the SStable to find that key.
 Bloom filter is to overcome this issue.
 Unlike sparse indexes, [Bloom filters](https://adooobe.github.io/2023/10/02/bloom/) are designed to address the performance issues that arise when querying for non-existent keys.

+It is worth noting that Bloom Filters should be updated as compaction operations because compaction will delete some tombstone data so that BF can't work normally.

 ### Compaction